-From its humble beginning as a 940-acre park atop Double Oak Mountain established by the Alabama State Lands Act of 1927, Oak Mountain State Park has grown to 9,940 acres making it Alabama’s largest state park.
+From its humble beginning as a 940-acre park atop Double Oak Mountain established by the Alabama State Lands Act of 1927, Oak Mountain State Park has grown to 11,909 acres making it Alabama’s largest state park.
 With the largest land-area, one of the widest varieties of outdoor activities of any state park, and its proximity to Birmingham, Oak Mountain is a perfect stop while traveling to and from the state’s largest city.
 Topping it all off is the park’s stunning physical landscape, which alone makes for an unforgettable experience.

-Mountain biking and hiking are two of the most popular activities at the park.
-With more than 50 miles of trails visitors have plenty of options to choose from be it a short loop or an overnight trip.
+Mountain biking, horseback riding, and hiking are three of the most popular activities at the park.
+With more than 100 miles of trails, visitors have plenty of options to choose from be it a short loop or an overnight trip.
 The Red Trail has even been included on the International Mountain Biking Association’s (IMBA) list of EPIC rides.

-The park also features a pump track and BMX course.

-Flipside Watersports cable skiing, boat rentals, basketball courts, nature programs, Peavine Falls, Oak Mountain Interpretive Center, 18-hole golf course and driving range, beach and swimming area, fishing lakes, boat rentals, picnic areas, demonstration farm and horseback riding facilities.
+The park also features a pump track and BMX course, Flipside Watersports cable skiing, inflatable aquapark obstacle course, marina rentals, basketball courts, nature programs, Peavine Falls, Oak Mountain Interpretive Center, an 18-hole golf course and driving range, two beaches and swimming areas, three fishing lakes, picnic areas, playground, pickleball court, archery range, Alabama Wildlife Center, and horseback riding facilities.
+Make your plans today!

 Naturalist programs, educational opportunities, and avian rehabilitation are major components of the park as well.
 The Alabama Wildlife Center provides rehabilitation services to injured native birds each year in order to return them to the wild.
 The resident birds can be viewed from the Tree Top Nature Trail, an elevated boardwalk winding through a secluded woodland valley.
-Adjacent to the Alabama Wildlife Center is the Oak Mountain Interpretive Center, a 2,500 square foot interactive exhibit space, meeting room, and teaching laboratory.
-Go to Education Programs for more information on fieldtrips and public educational events.
+Adjacent to the Alabama Wildlife Center is the Oak Mountain Interpretive Center, a 2,500 square foot interactive exhibit space and meeting space (available for renting) and classroom.
+Go to "Education Programs" for more information on field trips and public educational events.

 Shopping and dining in downtown Birmingham, mountain biking at the Coldwater Mountain Forever Wild tract near Anniston, the Cahaba River National Wildlife Refuge, the Birmingham Civil Rights Institute, the Birmingham Barons minor league baseball team, Sloss Furnace National Historic Landmark, Ruffner Mountain Nature Center, Forever Wild Turkey Creek Nature Preserve and many more.